Pakistan's ruling coalition refuses Imran Khan's offer of talks - ExBulletin

 Prominent leaders who have left the party include general secretary Asad Umar, senior leader Fawad Chaudhry and former minister Shireen Mazari.

-On May 9, violent protests erupted after paramilitary Rangers arrested Khan at the High Court premises in Islamabad.
-Members of his party vandalized a dozen military installations, including the corps commander’s house in Lahore, Mianwali air base and the ISI building in Faisalabad in response to Khan’s arrest.
+On May 9, violent protests erupted after paramilitary Rangers arrested Mr Khan at the premises of the High Court in Islamabad.
+His party militants vandalized a dozen military installations, including the corps commander’s house in Lahore, Mianwali air base and the ISI building in Faisalabad in response to Mr Khan’s arrest.

 The crowd also stormed the Army Headquarters (GHQ) in Rawalpindi for the first time.

-Thousands of Khan’s supporters have been arrested following the violence that the mighty military has called a dark day in the country’s history.
+Thousands of Mr Khans’ supporters have been arrested following the violence which the mighty military has called a dark day in the country’s history.

-She claimed that Khan’s call for talks is a call for a National Reconciliation Order (NRO).

-While in power, Khan has often said that former military leader Pervez Musharraf ended criminal charges against leaders of various parties, including the PML-N and the Pakistan People’s Party (PPP), through of the NRO, but that he would not give any NRO to the looters.
+When in power, Mr Khan often said that former military leader Pervez Musharraf had ended criminal charges against leaders of various parties, including the PML-N and the Pakistan People’s Party (PPP), by through the NRO, but that he would not give any NRO to the looters.

-Marriyum said holding talks with those who desecrated the martyrs’ memorials is a “desecration of the martyrs”.
+Ms Marriyum said holding talks with those who desecrated the martyrs’ memorials is “martyr desecration”.

 “Imran called for talks as his party leaders abandoned him en masse,” he said.

-She reminded Khan that he had not spoken with the opposition on the economy, Kashmir, national security issues, Covid-19 and the FATF issue, but he is now calling for talks.
+She reminded Mr Khan that he had not spoken with the opposition about the economy, Kashmir, national security issues, Covid-19 and the FATF issue, but he is now calling for talks.

 Declaring himself a foreign agent and thief of Toshakhana, the Minister of Information said that negotiations were not taking place with those who allegedly looted Rs 60 billion because such a person is brought before the court and not at the negotiating table.

-She said Khan’s arrogance led to his downfall, regretting that the former prime minister did not allow the PTI to become a political party.

-“Talking about negotiations after everything has been done is pretentious,” she says.
+“Talking about negotiations after everything has been done is pretentious,” she said.

 A rebel, he says, is not negotiated but deserves severe punishment.

-Hamdullah, while predicting prison will be Khan Khan’s destination, said it was time for him to be held accountable.
+Mr. Hamdullah, while predicting that prison will be Mr. Khan’s destination, said it was time for him to answer for his actions.
 “Khan’s call for talks is nothing but a joke,” he added.

 |